kartik-v/bootstrap-fileinput/README.md

 - `{type}`: will be replaced with the file type.
 - `{content}`: this is applicable only for the `generic` template.
 It will be replaced with the raw HTML markup as set in `initialPreview`.
 None of the above tags will be parsed for the `generic` template.
+- `{dialog}`: currently applicable only for text file previews.
+Will be replaced with the JS code to launch the modal dialog.
+- `{zoomTitle}`: currently applicable only for text file previews.
+This will be replaced with the `msgZoomTitle` property.
+This is the title that is displayed on hover of the zoom button (which on clicking will display the text file).
+- `{zoomInd}`: currently applicable only for text file previews.
+This will be replaced with the `zoomIndicator` property.
+This is the title that is displayed on hover of the zoom button (which on clicking will display the text file).
+- `{heading}`: currently applicable only for text file previews.
+This represents the modal dialog heading title.
+This will be replaced with the `msgZoomModalHeading` property.

 As noted, if you are coming from an earlier release (before v2.4.0), all preview templates have now been combined into one property, instead of separate templates for image, text etc.